 The old list of patches is difficult for users to navigate to and filter, relying on an out-dated tree system that requires multiple clicks to show several smaller screens that need to be scrolled through.

-The new web UI patch list has a filter sidebar to access the appropriate content quickly, 2 list options for an expanded (screenshot above) or contracted view (screenshot below), and uses icons to highlight important information.
+The new web UI patch list has a filter sidebar to access the appropriate content quickly, 2 list options for an expanded (above) or contracted view (below), and uses icons to highlight important information.

 Deployment History Redesign